arnoldmartinez/electron-projects/README.md

 #### Install Node.js

-You can find the necessary installation packages by navigating to https://nodejs.org
+You can find the necessary installation packages by navigating to: https://nodejs.org

 Note  that Node.js typically comes in two flavors: the Long-Term Support(LTS) version, which is suitable for most users, and the Current version, which provides the most cutting-edge features and enhancements.